lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 ## Use bundles

 Lit is also available as pre-built, single-file bundles.
+These are provided for more flexibility around development workflows: for example, if you would prefer to download a single file rather than use npm and build tools.
 The bundles are standard JavaScript modules with no dependencies - any modern browser should be able to import and run the bundles from within a `<script type="module">`.